weaviate/weaviate-io/developers/wcs/embeddings/index.md

 ---
-title: Weaviate Embedding Service
+title: Weaviate Embeddings
 sidebar_position: 200
 image: og/wcs/user_guides.jpg
 ---

 ## Overview

-:::info WES is in technical preview
-Weaviate Embedding Service (WES) is in technical preview.
+:::info Weaviate Embeddings is in technical preview Weaviate Embeddings is in technical preview.
 This means that the service is still in development and may have limited functionality.
 <br/>

 During the technical preview, you can use WES for free.
 However, the service may be subject to change, and we may introduce pricing in the future.
 :::

-Weaviate Embedding Service (WES) provides secure, scalable embedding generation as a fully managed service.
+Weaviate Embeddings provides secure, scalable embedding generation as a fully managed service.

 WES integrates with Weaviate Cloud instances to generate, store, and search embeddings without managing infrastructure.